geeknoid/Undertaker/README.md

 * **Enum Members and Const Values**.
 Undertaker cannot detect unused enum members or const values.

+* **Conflicting Assembly Versions**.
+If you have multiple versions of the same assembly in the input folder, the tool will load the first version it encounters and will skip other versions.
+This could lead to discrepancies in the analysis.

 ## False Positives

 Undertaker tries really hard not to produce any false positives (i.e. claiming code is dead when it really isn't).
 But ultimately, the tool